-Time for some Pallella?
+Time for some Paella?

-We’re now sitting back at the hotel bar waiting until it’s time to catch our 9pm flight back to England.
+We’re now sitting back at the hotel bar waiting until it’s time to catch our 9 pm flight back to England.
 Gosh – I’m not sure how I’m going to stay awake.
-We have a few hours to go, then a 2 hour flight and a 2 hour drive home.
+We have a few hours to go, then a 2-hour flight and a 2-hour drive home.
 Poor hubby – I hope he can stay awake.
 I’m not sure I will!

 I can’t wait to wake up and see my daughter in the morning.
 I’ll go through all the pictures and videos so that she feels fully involved.
 We’ve talked often about our plans but I’m not sure how much she really understands.

-If you haven’t watched the video showcasing our sea trial and survey yet, watch it here: Sell Up and Sail Away Video – Sea Trails & Survey
+Extra: Sell Up and Sail Away Video – Sea Trails & Survey

-Otherwise, the next article in my journey is: After sea trials and the survey I ran a marathon (accidentally)
+Next Chapter: 15.
+After sea trials and the survey I ran a marathon (accidentally)